pooriaaskarim/pos_map_app/README.md

 ## Dependencies and App Structure

-Get used for Route and State Management
+Get used for Route and State Management.
-Hive used for caching
+Hive used for caching.
-Dio and Dartz used for handling network chores FlutterMap, GeoLocator and LatLong2 used to fulfil core functionalities
+Dio and Dartz used for handling network chores.
+FlutterMap, GeoLocator and LatLong2 used to fulfil core functionalities.

-and other less bold packages
+and other less bold packages!

-# That's It!!
+### That's It!!

 Enjoy